fderuiter/face_stretcher/README.md

 - `VERCEL_ORG_ID` – the organization ID from your Vercel dashboard
 - `VERCEL_PROJECT_ID` – the project ID for this app

+## TensorFlow Model Downloads

+Face detection uses the `@tensorflow-models/face-landmarks-detection` package.
+The underlying TensorFlow model weights are fetched from the internet the first time you load the page.
+If the network request fails, the app may only show a generic “An error occurred…” alert without a specific error code.
+Follow these steps to troubleshoot:

+1. Confirm your internet connection is working by opening another website or running `ping` from a terminal.
+2. Open your browser’s developer tools (usually with **F12**) and inspect the **Console** and **Network** tabs for failed requests related to TensorFlow model files.
+3. Once connectivity is restored, reload the page so the models can download properly.

 ## Analytics & Error Tracking

 Set the `VITE_SENTRY_DSN` environment variable to enable Sentry error reporting.
 If omitted, the app runs without collecting any analytics.